-You are a member-owner of an electric cooperative.
+You are a member of an electric cooperative.
 Cooperatives are businesses organized differently from other types of companies.
 The principal difference is one method of financing.

-The equity in a co-op comes almost entirely from its member-owners.
+The equity in a co-op comes almost entirely from its members.
 Capital credits are the most important measure of equity for a cooperative.

 The rate which is charged for electricity service on the invoice often turns out to be slightly higher than the cost the cooperative incurs to provide the service.
 The difference between the invoice amount and the cost the co-op incurs is called a margin.
 (Margins are called profits when they are earned by a 'for-profit' company.)

-Margins belong to the member-owners.
+Margins belong to the members.
 Margins are assigned (allocated) to members based on an equation that treats each member-owner fairly.
-Often the margins for a year are allocated based on the dollar amount each member-owner spent on electricity during that year.
+Often the margins for a year are allocated based on the dollar amount each member spent on electricity during that year.
 They can also be based on the number of kilowatt-hours used or even the cost of service the co-op incurred on behalf of each member.

-This money is used by the co-op for a certain period of time before it's returned to the member-owners.
-Returning capital credits to member-owners is called 'retiring' capital credits.
+This money is used by the co-op for a certain period of time before it's returned to the members.
+Returning capital credits to members is called 'retiring' capital credits.
 The length of time the co-op keeps the money varies between co-ops and sometimes even varies between rate classes in one co-op.

 Once a co-op starts retiring capital credits, a certain percentage of the margins is paid out - retired - each year.
-Sometimes those member-owners who joined the co-op first are the first to have their capital credits retired.
+Sometimes those members who joined the co-op first are the first to have their capital credits retired.
 This is called a first-in, first-out (FIFO) retirement policy.
-Sometimes the capital credits of newer member-owners are retired first.
+Sometimes the capital credits of newer members are retired first.
 This is called a last-in, first-out (LIFO) retirement policy.

 Board members are cautious about retiring capital credits, but they are also mindful of the obligations of the future.
 They must balance the equity of today's members against the equity of yesterday's members and tomorrow's members.